PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     lrwxrwxrwx 1 root root 10 Mar 26 14:00 usb-Linux_UMS_disk_0-0:0-part3 -> ../../sdc3
     ```
     `mbl-console-image-imx7s-warp-mbl.wic.gz` is a full disk image so should be written to the whole flash device, not a partition.

     The device file for the whole flash device is the one without `-part` in the name (`/dev/disk/by-id/usb-Linux_UMS_disk_0-0:0` in this example).
-1. Ensure that none of the Warp7's flash partitions are mounted by running the following command (you may need to adjust the path depending on the name of the storage device):
+1. Ensure that none of the Warp7's flash partitions are mounted (you may need to adjust the path depending on the name of the storage device):
     ```
     sudo umount /dev/disk/by-id/usb-Linux_UMS_disk_0-0:0-part*
     ```
-1. From a Linux prompt, write the disk image to the Warp7's flash device using the following command:
+1. From a Linux prompt, write the disk image to the Warp7's flash device:
     ```
     sudo bmaptool copy --bmap <artifacts directory>/<MACHINE>/mbl-manifest/build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl/mbl-console-image-imx7s-warp-mbl.wic.bmap <artifacts directory>/<MACHINE>/mbl-manifest/build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl/mbl-console-image-imx7s-warp-mbl.wic.gz /dev/disk/by-id/<device-file-name>
     ```